Ecliptic: Celestial reference plane

-Obliquity of the ecliptic
+Change of inclination

-Obliquity of the ecliptic is the term used by astronomers for the inclination of Earth's equator with respect to the ecliptic, or of Earth's rotation axis to a perpendicular to the ecliptic.
-It is about 23.4° and is currently decreasing 0.013 degrees (47 arcseconds) per hundred years because of planetary perturbations.
+The obliquity of the ecliptic of 23.4° is currently decreasing 0.013 degrees (47 arcseconds) per hundred years because of planetary perturbations.

 The angular value of the obliquity is found by observation of the motions of Earth and other planets over many years.
 Astronomers produce new fundamental ephemerides as the accuracy of observation improves and as the understanding of the dynamics increases, and from these ephemerides various astronomical values, including the obliquity, are derived.

-Obliquity of the ecliptic for 20,000 years, from Laskar (1986).
-Note that the obliquity varies only from 24.2° to 22.5° during this time.
-The red point represents the year 2000.

 Until 1983 the obliquity for any date was calculated from work of Newcomb, who analyzed positions of the planets until about 1895: